SReject/sdpl/README.md

     "SDPL": {

-        // "UseShell" as Boolean - Optional - Defaults to false
-        //     Set to true if the process should be launched via shell commands
-        //     this allows the use of PATH/environment variables
-        //     Such as using "java" to reference a globally installed JAVA runtime "UseShell": false,

         // "HideWindow" as Boolean - Optional - Defaults to true
         //     Set to true if the process's main window should be hidden "HideWindow": true,